 Quake-affected families await rebuilding plan

-Oct 7, 2015-Families of Kanchha Kaji Tamang and Supath Tamang of Mangaltar-2 in the district have been living under tarpaulins for the past four months after their houses were damaged by the April 25 earthquake.
+Families of Kanchha Kaji Tamang and Supath Tamang of Mangaltar-2 in the district have been living under tarpaulins for the past four months after their houses were damaged by the April 25 earthquake.“We are staying here for months.
+The government has neither provided money to rebuild the damaged house nor allowed us to build it on our own,” Kanchha said.

 Though Kanchha and Supath have planned to construct their houses taking some loan, the government has not yet approved the new building code.